 Net cash generated from operations for the fiscal year ended September 30, 2018 totaled \$4,548,000.
-Cash provided by operations included net income of \$4,275,000 for the fiscal year ended September 30, 2018, non-cash expenses for depreciation and amortization of \$2,048,000, and stock-based compensation of \$2,003,000, slightly offset by a non-cash benefit to deferred taxes of \$339,000 related to the newly enacted Tax Reform Act, in addition to changes in operating assets and liabilities using cash.
+Cash provided by operations included net income of \$4,275,000 for the fiscal year ended September 30, 2018, non-cash expenses for depreciation and amortization of \$2,048,000, and stock-based compensation of \$2,003,000, slightly offset by a non-cash benefit to deferred taxes of \$339,000 related to the Tax Reform Act enacted in December 2017, in addition to changes in operating assets and liabilities using cash.
 Changes in operating assets and liabilities providing cash include a decrease to inventories of \$1,184,000, net of the acquisition of \$2,781,000 in inventories as a result of the product line acquisition of Calix active cabinets that occurred during the year ended September 30, 2018.
 Also, changes in operating assets and liabilities providing cash include an increase in accounts payable and accrued expenses of \$724,000 due primarily to increased inventory.
 Changes in operating assets and liabilities using cash include an increase in accounts receivable from September 30, 2017 to September 30, 2018 of \$5,584,000.
-The increase in accounts receivable was primarily due to increased net sales for the three months ended September 30, 2018 when compared to the three months ended September 30, 2017.
-Additionally, days sales outstanding, which measures how quickly receivables are collected, increased 16 days to 52 days from September 30, 2017 to September 30, 2018.
+The increase in accounts receivable was primarily due to increased net sales for the three months ended September 30, 2018 when compared to the three months ended September 30, 2017 to September 30, 2018.